-»Exploring opportunities and challenges for Emerging personal Data Ecosystems: Empowering humans in the age of the GDPR«
+»Exploring Opportunities and Challenges for Emerging Cognitive Human-centric Personal Data Ecosystems: Empowering humans in the age of the GDPR«